Commonjava/indy/user/addons/autoprox/index.md

 For example, if I wanted to auto-create a group that pointed at:

-1. `hosted:local-deployments` (a hosted repository created by default with AProx)
+1. `hosted:local-deployments` (a hosted repository created by default with Indy)
 2. `remote:central` (the Maven central repository)
 3. `remote:jboss.org` (a remote repository pointing at JBoss.org's public repository)